guram-asanidze-1-btu-edu-ge/binance_triangular_arbitrage_bot/README.md

         elif 55 <= count <= 66:
             client = Client(api_key[4], api_secret[4])
 buildbin.py balancecheck.py I run at same time to check if ii have real income in genuraly and not just in usdt.

+EVERYTHING UNDER YOUR OWN RISK!
+GOOD LUCK, IF YOU HAVE SOME ADVISE OPEN ISSUE AND SHARETHE BETTER WAY OF SCRIPT.